Part 2: Featuring: Jim Maxey by Bob Talmadge

 South Carolina

-As the chatter in the huge room resumed, I was confused about my feelings and what I had seen.
-Still following close behind, I made my move as Maxey slowed to a stop.
-I quickly stepped in front of him and waited.
-He turned, looked briefly at me, smiled, then a man I knew only from his Boardwatch publication, the man in charge of this big BBS get together, said something to Maxey I did not understand.
-But Maxey looked puzzled then he turned and followed Jack Rickard out of the exhibit hall.
+Still following close behind then made my move as Maxey suddently stopped.
+I kind of jumped directly in front of him like an eager dork.
+He looked at me and smiled.
+My God, he saw me.
+Then a man I knew only from his Boardwatch publication, the man in charge of the ONE BBS Convention, said something to Maxey I couldn't understand.
+Maxey looked a bit puzzled, and I think rolled his eyes then turned and followed Jack Rickard out of the exhibit hall.
 What the hell?

 What to do now?
 There was always Mahoney or others.
 Suddenly I thought about being back home; I could walk down the country road to see my girlfriend Connie.
 Then just as suddenly, I felt inept, small, ineffectual.
 Poor baby!
 So many confusing feelings.
 That may seem silly but my world was BBS at the time, just as many teens go through such things.
 I was a late bloomer.
 And somewhat of a dork.
 Okay, maybe a nerd as well.

-As I wrote about what Maxey's entrance, negative feelings drifted away just as they had manifested.
-Why the hell was I here I wrote in my notebook?
+As I wrote about Maxey's entrance, negative feelings drifted away just as they had manifested.
+"Why the hell was I here?", I wrote.
 My dad was right.
 They’re all just people like everyone else.
 Of course I knew that but I felt like a neophyte who had just come to grips with an important lesson.
 But I was too lame to figure out what the lesson was - not until later.